Dark Souls: The Board Game: Development

 Dark Souls is an action role-playing game series developed by FromSoftware and published by Bandai Namco Entertainment.
 The board game was created by the UK-based company Steamforged Games.
 In 2015, designer and co-founder of Steamforged, Mat Hart, had been prototyping dungeon crawler tabletop games.
 He disliked the reliance on luck and repetitive nature of these games, so he sought to address these issues.
 Hart met with a friend, who was employed at Bandai Namco as a video game producer.
 Bandai Namco itself was eager to find a board game design that could translate the Dark Souls series into a new format.
 Before pitching their ideas to Bandai Namco, Hart and his team analysed the series to identify key aspects and determine which elements could be implemented in a board game format.
 Hart felt that the project he was prototyping at the time shared some of the same design philosophies embedded in the Dark Souls series.
 The success of Steamforged's medieval fantasy football tabletop game, w, contributed to them acquiring the Dark Souls license from Bandai Namco.
 The designers at Steamforged began rebuilding Hart's prototype as Dark Souls product.
 The biggest design challenge that Steamforged faced was trying to incorporate the high level of difficulty that the Dark Souls series is known for while maintaining an enjoyable board game experience.
 The design team was given full access to resources of the series so that they could replicate the tone and aesthetics.
 Initially, they found it difficult to decide what content should be included in their board game adaptation; they wanted to include iconic bosses and enemies from all three games in the series.
 Designer Rich Loxam believed that the use of miniatures would appeal to players by helping to immerse them in the fictional universe.

-On 19 April 2016, Steamforged launched a crowdfunding campaign on the website Kickstarter, seeking £50,000 to create the game.
+Steamforged launched a Kickstarter crowdfunding campaign in April 2016, seeking £50,000 to create the game.
 Their funding goal was achieved three minutes after the campaign launched.
 In total, over £3.7 million was raised during the campaign.

-Release & Sequels

-The game was showcased at the tabletop game convention Gen Con in August 2016, and was officially released in April 2017.
-Steamforged plans to release expansion sets for the game over time.
+The game was showcased at the tabletop game convention Gen Con in August 2016 and was released in April 2017.
+Steamforged released 12 expansions from 2017 to 2020.
+In 2022, two new core sets were released.

-From tabletop gaming publisher, Steamforged Games, Dark Souls™: The Board Game emulates the video game in its challenging difficulty and has sold over 500,000 copies worldwide.
-Now (2022) two new core sets for Dark Souls™: The Board Game have been released, each visiting iconic locations from the video game - Tomb of Giants & The Painted World of Ariamis.